 - Hands-on experience with patients in the clinical skills labs and on clinical rotations in multiple medical specialities

 Interested in learning more?
-Two students of Osteopathic Medicine wrote A Brief Guide to Osteopathic Medicine that provides an easily understood summary of the history, philosophy, different techniques involved in OMM, and the many opportunities available for osteopathic medical students and graduates.
+Two students of Osteopathic Medicine wrote A Brief Guide to Osteopathic Medicine (PDF) that provides an easily understood summary of the history, philosophy, different techniques involved in OMM, and the many opportunities available for osteopathic medical students and graduates.

 Why choose WesternU?
 We have a nationally recognized program and offer you: